-FORM 10-Q/A
+FORM 10-Q

-(Mark One)

-☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended July 31, 2010 or ☐ TRANSITION REPORT PURSUANT TO S EXCHANGE ACT OF 1934 For the transition period from to ECTION 13 OR 15(d) OF THE SECURITIES number 333-68008 NUVIL EX, INC. (Exact name of registrant as specified in its charter) Nevada (State or other jurisdiction of incorporation or organization) on) (I.R.S.
-Employer Identification No.) 7702 E. Doubletree Ranch Road, Suite 300, Scottsdale, AZ 85258 (Address of principal executive offices) · · · 348-8050 umber, including area code) Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes □ No ☑ Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T ($\S 232.405$) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes \square No \square Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act. e ccelerated filer □ naller reporting company ☑

-Indicate by check mark whether the r egistrant is a shell company / (as defined l in Rule 12 2b-2 of the Exchange I Act).
-Yes □ No ☑
+(Mark One) ☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended July 31, 2011 or TRANSITION REPORT PURSUANT T EXCHANGE ACT OF 1934 For the transition period from to 15(d) OF THE SECURITIES Commission f ile number 333-6800 80 NUV ILEX, INC. (Exact name of registr rant as specified in its s charter) Nevada (State or other jurisdiction of incorporation or organization) zation) 62-1772151 (I.R.S.
+Employer Identification No.) 12510 Prosperity Blvd., Su (Address of prin ite #310, Silver Sprincipal executive office - (480) (Registrant's telephone 0) 348-8050 e number, including a area code) Indicate by check mark whether the registrant (1) has of the Securities Exchange Act of 1934 during the registrant was required to file such reports), and (2) days.
+Yes □ No ⊠ preceding 12 mon ths (or for such shorter period that the Indicate by check mark whether the registrant has subany, every Interactive Data File required to be submit ($\S232.405$) during the preceding 12 months (or for su and post such files).
+Yes \square No \square tted and posted pursu nant to Rule 405 of Regulation S-T Indicate by check mark whether the registrant is a lifiler, or a smaller reporting company.
+See the defi "smaller reporting company" in Rule 12b-2 of the Ex nitions of "large ac Large accelerated filer □ Non-accelerated filer □ Accelerated filer Smaller reporting co □ ompany ⊠ Indicate by check mark whether the registrant is a she Yes \square No \boxtimes ell company (as defir ned in Rule 12b-2 of the Exchange Act).

-As of January 11, 2011, the registrant had 348,387,581 outstanding shares of Common Stock.
+As of September 19, 2011, the registrant had 376,662,581 outstanding shares of Common Stock.